6 Takeaways From Election Night 2020

 Is there a less-surprising outcome for 2020?

-Here are five takeaways from one of the strangest election nights in recent history:
+Here are six takeaways from one of the strangest election nights in recent history:

 1. This is going to go on a while